robottwo/gsh/README.md

 ## Goals

-- POSIX-compatibility: you shouldn't need to learn a new shell language to adopt gsh
+- **POSIX-compatibility**: you shouldn't need to learn a new shell language to adopt gsh
-- Embrace AI: gsh is designed from the ground up for the generative AI era to provide you with intelligent assistance at the right place, right time
+- **Embrace AI**: gsh is designed from the ground up for the generative AI era to provide you with intelligent assistance at the right place, right time
-- Privacy: gsh should allow you to use AI without compromising privacy
+- **Privacy**: gsh should allow you to use local LLMs for guaranteed privacy
-- Customizability: gsh is _your_ shell.
+- **Customizability**: gsh is _your_ shell.
 You should be able to configure it to your liking
-- Extensibility: gsh should allow the community to build and share extensions to make it more useful
+- **Extensibility**: gsh should allow the community to build and share extensions to make it more useful

 ## But what does being "generative" mean?